Fusion procedure for the Yang-Baxter equation and Schur-Weyl duality: Introduction

 As it is suggested in \cite{Mo}, the study of the subspaces $W_{\bc}$ when $R(u)$ is the Yang solution is made using the classical Schur--Weyl duality (see, \emph{e.g.}, \cite{GW,We}) together with the so-called ``fusion formula'' for the symmetric group.
 The fusion formula for the symmetric group $S_n$ originates in \cite{Ju} and has then been developed in \cite{Ch2}, see also \cite{Mo,Na,Na2,Na3}.
-The fusion formula expresses each element of a complete set of primitive idempotents of the group ring $\C S_n$ as a certain evaluation of a rational function in several variables with coefficients in $\C S_n$ (the rational function is the same for all the idempotents).
-As the name suggests, the fusion formula is intimately related to the fusion procedure.
-Indeed the rational function is built from elementary ``universal'' solutions of the Yang--Baxter equation, called Baxterized elements of $\C S_n$, and it turns out that its expression reproduces the expression for the operator $F(\bc)$, mentioned above, in terms of $R(u)$.

-When $R(u)$ is the generalization of the Yang solution for a $\Z/2\Z$-graded vector space $V=V_{\ov{0}}\otimes V_{\ov{1}}$, we still can use the fusion formula for the symmetric group $S_n$.
-However, in this situation, another action of $S_n$ on $V^{\otimes n}$ is relevant.
+When $R(u)$ is the generalization of the Yang solution for a $\Z/2\Z$-graded vector space $V=V_{\ov{0}}\oplus V_{\ov{1}}$, we still can use the fusion formula for the symmetric group $S_n$, even if, in this situation, another action of $S_n$ on $V^{\otimes n}$ is relevant.
 This action gives rise to a ``super" analogue of the classical Schur--Weyl duality \cite{BeRe,Se}, which holds between the symmetric group and the general linear Lie superalgebra $\mathfrak{gl}_{N|M}$, where $N:=\dim(V_{\ov{0}})$ and $M:=\dim(V_{\ov{1}})$.
-With these tools, generalizing the preceding results concerning the Yang solution, we obtain a family of fused solutions of the Yang--Baxter equation acting on finite-dimensional irreducible representations of $\mathfrak{gl}_{N|M}$.
+However, we are still able to relate the fusion function $F(\bc)$ in this situation with the rational function used in the fusion formula of the symmetric group.
+This allows us to identify the invariant subspaces and to obtain a family of fused solutions of the Yang--Baxter equation acting on finite-dimensional irreducible representations of $\mathfrak{gl}_{N|M}$.